IoTopenTech/basicstation/README.md

 ## Attribution

 - This is an adaptation of the [Semtech Basics Station repository](https://github.com/lorabasics/basicstation).
-Documentation [here][Basic Station](https://doc.sm.tc/station).
+Documentation [here](https://doc.sm.tc/station).
 - This is in part working thanks of the work of Jose Marcelino and Marc Pous.
 - This is in part based on excellent work done by the Balena.io team.